 Those Outlook users who have their account because of a company can utilize SharePoint as a way to forward documents.
 All you have to do is upload the attachment to SharePoint's server then copy and paste the link into your message.

-Organize Large Email Files with the Clean Email App
+Bonus: Organize Large Email Files with the Clean Email App

 Clean Email is an inbox cleaner solution that will help you keep your mailbox clean and organized.
 Its features "Smart Views," "Auto Clean," and "Quick Clean" will prevent you from getting overwhelmed cleaning out the hundreds of messages sent to you every week.
 If you receive a ton of large messages, this app will be the perfect tool to locate, organize, and remove them from your inbox to avoid your server from being slowed down.

+While the app can't help you with sending emails, it can help you with managing your messages with large attachments to clean up storage in your mailbox.
 The "Smart Views" feature automatically sorts through your messages and combines emails larger than 10MB into a separate folder.
 The "emails larger than 10MB" folder will allow you to determine which messages need to be deleted to free up space, which email attachments can be saved to your cloud or desktop, and which emails need to be kept without externally saving the file.

 Learning how to send large files via email doesn't have to be a difficult task.
 This article aims to make sending email attachments a smooth process for you with these simple steps.
 The Clean Email app will help you keep your large messages and attachments organized and easy to access at any time.